iron1976/IndieGameDevelopmentHubApp/README.md

 #First open SQL Server Management Studio 20
-1: Create database called IndieGameDevelopmentHub as localhost
+<p>1: Create database called IndieGameDevelopmentHub as localhost</p>
 2: Then open RunThisSQL.sql and execute it in SQL Server Management Studio
 3: Now you can run application.